 Technical references

-For additionnal technical information and all the "How to" questions, Alexandre Masino strongly suggests to refer to Joanne Mattera's book "The Art of Encaustic Painting, Contemporary Expression in the Ancient Medium of Pigmented Wax", Watson-Goupil Publications, 2001, which can easily be puchased in different art stores and through www.amazon.com .
-For more information, please visit Joanne Mattera's web site at: www.joannemattera.com.
+For additionnal technical information and all the “How to” questions, Alexandre Masino strongly suggests to refer to Joanne Mattera’s book “The Art of Encaustic Painting, Contemporary Expression in the Ancient Medium of Pigmented Wax”, Watson-Goupil Publications, 2001, which can easily be purchased in different art stores and through Amazon.
+For more information, please visit Joanne Mattera’s web site.